 Please provide details

-If other methods of disposal for confiscated firearms, their parts and components, and ammunition are applied, are these subject to any of the below requirements? (art.
+[If other methods of disposal for confiscated firearms, their parts and components, and ammunition are applied, are these subject to any of the below requirements? (art.
 6 para.
-2 of the Firearms Protocol)
+2 of the Firearms Protocol)] (REPHRASE: Japan)

 The method of disposal has been officially authorized